 Light and heavy-duty applications use swivels to allow for 360-degree rotation while preserving each hydraulic hose from getting tangled with other components in the machine structure.
 In return, mechanical stresses that would result from hose twisting, bending, and stretching can be relieved, the hose life is enhanced, and machine downtime is avoided.

 Swivels are engineered to operate at a wide range of temperature and pressure ratings across a variety of conditions and environments.
 Based on industry requirements, a swivel is designed to have multiple fluid ports and hose fittings to transfer fluid simultaneously at various rotational speeds.

-Based on the requirement provided Slewmaster will be able to provide the best solutions that suit the application.
-In most cases, our standard in-stock swivels can be modified to fit into your application, and if required Slewmaster can provide custom-built swivels that suit your needs.
+With the project specifications you provide, SlewMaster can offer the best solutions that suit you application.
+In most cases, our standard in-stock swivels can be modified to fit into your application, and if required, our team can provide custom-built swivels that suit your needs.

 Further, Slewmaster can also cross-reference other manufacturers' swivels and provide equivalent solutions.
 Rebuild and swivel seal replacement kits are available upon request to avoid any operating downtime.
 Contact us today for your hydraulic swivel fitting needs!